 Cost-share programs provide funding that offsets the cost of, and provides technical assistance for, management that improves the environment, and engaging landowners educates them on local ecological issues and solutions, potentially educating their friends and neighbors.
 Joining a cost-share program is voluntary, so to increase participation, much research has been done to determine which incentives are preferred by the majority of landowners.
 Although these studies have discussed the social aspect of cost-share, they overlook the ramifications of structuring a program based on landowner preferences rather than ecological science.
 If cost-share management is at a smaller scale than ERC invasion, management will not be successful in the long run.

-GoalsThe purpose of this study is to understand the perceptions of Nebraskan landowners in regards to ERC and ERC management, and the ways participation-based incentives influence the scale of management of NGPC cost-share programs which remove ERC, to identify where these programs are succeeding at their conservation goals and where improvements can be made.
+GoalsThe purpose of this study is to understand the perceptions of Nebraskan landowners in regards to ERC and ERC management, and the ways participation-based incentives influence the scale of cost-share programs to remove ERC to identify where these programs are succeeding at their conservation goals and where improvements can be made.

 In November 2017, surveys were distributed to 2,262 land owners in rural Nebraska, inquiring about their perception of ERC and prescribed fire management.
 Data collection was completed in January 2018, analysis and write-up is underway.
 Landowners prefer smaller scales of management, even given cost-share program incentives that cover the entire monetary cost, and that the amount of land that they prefer to manage is more influenced by restrictions to land use before, during, and after management than by management cost.
 Analysis of data from the 2015 - 2016 NASIS survey and the 2016 Fire Chief survey has been completed and write-up of the results is in progress.
 Results from these surveys indicate that cedar is seen as a problem by more landowners in the central areas of the state and that fire departments in Nebraska agree more with using prescribed fire for range management than for livestock production, even though the two are directly linked.